fiskaltrust/interface-doc/doc/general/cash-register-integration/receipt-sequences.md

 #### Use case examples

+- invitation
+- if you need to invoice more than one purchase receipt at a time/it can be paid all together

 #### How to use

 Merge receipts by combining [cbReceiptReference and cbReceiptPreviousReference](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/data-structures#single-fields).
-Use ftReceiptCase `0x4445000000000013` (Info-internal) to create a new cbReceiptReference and refer via cbPreviousReceiptReference to the order you want to merge.
+Use ftReceiptCase 'Info-internal' to create a new cbReceiptReference and refer via cbPreviousReceiptReference to the order you want to merge.
 Repeat this for each order you want to merge using the same cbReceiptReference and using cbPreviousReceiptPreference to point to the order to be merged.

 #### Workflow example